 UT Southwestern Medical Center is one of the premier academic medical centers in the nation, especially well-known for both the quality of its science and outstanding clinical care, and fundamentally committed to integrating pioneering biomedical research with clinical care and education.
 The medical center’s faculty includes many distinguished scientists; among them are 26 members of the National Academy of Sciences, 18 members of the National Academy of Medicine, and 14 Howard Hughes Medical Institute investigators.
 Since 1985, six members of the UTSW faculty have been recipients of Nobel Prizes.

 The ideal candidate will be an active clinical researcher with a strong record in translational research, proven ability to lead in a complex, matrixed academic enterprise and demonstrated scholarly achievement of national recognition.
 Applicants must have an MD/DO with board certification in Child and Adolescent Psychiatry and be eligible for appointment as an associate or full professor.
-Outstanding PhD and PsyD candidates will also be considered.
+Outstanding PhD candidates will also be considered.

 Confidential applications, inquiries, and nominations can be directed to UTSW’s executive search partners Jeff Schroetlin and Megan Welch at WittKieffer via email at [email protected].